 This document is a checklist for talking to partners regarding sharing data.
 It is simply a list of reasons to share.
-It is a living document and the most up to date can be found at ianmarsh.org/sharing-data (this page).
-As we gain more experience we may reorder the points below from most to least popular reasons to share data.
+As we gain more experience we may reorder the points below from the most to the least popular reasons to share data.

 Sharing data might not necessarily mean the general public.
-It could be a special interest group, within an organisation, to legally joined entities, project partners, including a consortium or maybe the public.
+It could be a special interest group, within an organisation, legally joined entities, project partners, including a consortium, or other groups.
+Please bear this in mind when reading the motivations below.

 1. Farm out potential problems